Other scientists and scholars' introductions, in full length,

 Moses' "curriculum vitae", nor is it "documentary fiction", or a historical

-in favour of coherence and legibility.
-Instead, annotations have been
+legibility.
+Instead, annotations have been continuously included in the

-continuously included in the reading-matter.
-References of sources are given
+reading-matter.
+References of sources are given directly on the spot and may, as

-directly on the spot and may, as you like, be passed over or used in further
+you like, be passed over or used in further documentation just like summaries

-other current annotation is compensated for by a comprehensive bibliography
+for by a comprehensive bibliography with further substantiation of the

-with further substantiation of the information given in the book.
-The
+information given in the book.
+The bibliography has been divided into various

-bibliography has been divided into various fields of subject in order to
+fields of subject matter in order to facilitate verification.

 The British Egyptologist